phoenixframework/phoenix/H_ecto_models.md

 For the full reference, visit the docs at [Ecto Changeset documentation](http://hexdocs.pm/ecto/Ecto.Changeset.html).

-Ecto callbacks give can be very powerful, but we need to take care when using them.
+Ecto callbacks can be very powerful, but we need to be careful when using them.
 On one hand, they can add behaviors in a way which may not be apparent in the execution flow because callbacks can be defined far from the action in our model.
 On the other hand, it might seem tempting to put a lot of behavior in a single callback, which can make the model difficult to test and debug.

 ### Integrating Ecto into an Existing Application